rife2/rife2/README.md

 [database migrations](https://github.com/rife2/rife2/wiki/Database-Migrations)
-that can be reversed and previewed, [JSON](https://github.com/rife2/rife2/wiki/JSON) parsing and generation that converts beans and records, and applications can be built into a [GraalVM native image](https://github.com/rife2/rife2/wiki/GraalVM-Native-Image).
+that can be reversed and previewed, [JSON](https://github.com/rife2/rife2/wiki/JSON) parsing and generation that converts beans and records, and ahead-of-time instrumentation, so continuations work without the java agent, also in a
+[GraalVM native image](https://github.com/rife2/rife2/wiki/GraalVM-Native-Image).

 ## Virtual threads by default